Tsumugii24/Themis/README.md

 <div align="center"><h2>Acknowledgements</h2></div>

-&emsp;&emsp;***I would like to express my sincere gratitude to Dr. Hua Chen for his invaluable guidance and supports throughout the development of this project.
+&emsp;&emsp;***I would like to express my sincere gratitude to Dr. Hua Cheng for his invaluable guidance and supports throughout the development of this project.
 His expertise and insightful feedback played a crucial role in shaping the direction of the project.***